flexgrid2vec: Learning Efficient Visual Representations Vectors: Experiment Settings

-We used multiple Python packages to implement the different components of \textit{flexgrid2vec}, including, 1) Grid-graph construction, 2) Feature extraction through multiple CNNs, and 3) Embeddings learning via GCN.
-We conducted all experiments in a HPE NVIDIA Tesla $V100$ GPU server, with $512GB$ memory.
+We used multiple Python packages to implement the different components of \textit{flexgrid2vec}, including, 1) Grid-graph construction, 2) Feature extraction through multiple CNNs and 3) Embeddings learning via GCN.
+We conducted all experiments in a HPE NVIDIA Tesla $V100$ GPU server with $512GB$ memory.

-The following are the model parameter settings: \begin{itemize} \item \textbf{Key-point detection.} The key-point detection method is parameterised by two variables, including, the ORB key-point numbers and the output clusters (key-pixels).
-We specify the feature number to be $250$, as shown in blue-colour in Fig. \ref{orb}.
-Then, we use K-means clustering to select most representative $5$ clusters, i.e., points, as visualised in red-colour in Fig. \ref{GG} (c). \item \textbf{Grid-graph construction.} We construct a grid-graph based on the coordinates of the detected key-pixels. \item \textbf{Patch Generation}.
+The following are the model parameter settings: \begin{itemize} \item \textbf{Key-point detection.} The key-point detection method is parameterised by two variables, including the ORB key-point numbers and the output clusters (key-pixels).
+We specified the feature number to be $250$, as shown in blue in Fig. \ref{orb}.
+Then, we used K-means clustering to select the most representative $5$ clusters, i.e. points, as visualised in red in Fig. \ref{GG} (c). \item \textbf{Grid-graph construction.} We constructed a grid-graph based on the coordinates of the detected key-pixels. \item \textbf{Patch Generation}.
 We generated $5\times 5$ patches of size $32 \times 32$ centred around the detected key-pixels.
-The generated patches are in total of $25$ patches ($25,600$ pixels) instead of the original image-size of $438 \times 640$ ($280,320$ pixels).
-The pixel rate is reduced by around 91\% of the original image. \item \textbf{CNN Feature Extraction}.
-We employed the TensorFlow pre-trained VGG model to extract the $X_v$ convolutional features for each $v$ node . \item \textbf{GCN embedding setting}.
-The most optimal setting for the GCN embedding is aggregating the node CNN features on one-step neighbourhood, denoted as \textit{flexgrid2vec-Agg1R}.
-We have investigated multiple node embedding methods as explained below. \end{itemize}
+The generated patches were a total of $25$ patches ($25,600$ pixels) instead of the original image-size of $438 \times 640$ ($280,320$ pixels).
+The pixel rate was reduced by around 91\% of the original image. \item \textbf{CNN Feature Extraction}.
+We employed the TensorFlow pre-trained VGG model to extract the $X_v$ convolutional features for each $v$ node. . \item \textbf{GCN embedding setting}.
+The most optimal setting for the GCN embedding is aggregating the node CNN features on a one-step neighbourhood, denoted as \textit{flexgrid2vec-Agg1R}.
+We have investigated multiple node-embedding methods as explained below. \end{itemize}